 The book does not shy away from the gritty detail of the deep corruption on all levels that presents a city that is oppressive, eating away at its inhabitants as they all lose bits of their former lives over time.
 The setting feels desolate and more like a battlefield at points, with clashes between protesters, gangs, and state police blurring the lines of who is who.
 The novel opens with the death of Adelaida’s mother and namesake.
 The naming is allegorical in that it shows both the literal and proverbial death of Adelaida Falcón, a Venezuelan woman trapped in a city that is dying.
 Adelaida’s state of mind is somber and even monotonous as she steadily loses her grip on her life and her identity.
 This loss of identity and later, death of the self plays into a literal shedding of her old identity which I think in a way was smartly written if a little heavy-handed and too literal.

 “Like my mother, I was dead too.
 She was below the ground.
 I was on the surface.”

-I appreciated the insight that this novel has into the role that one’s nationality can play into a person’s identity, and how the deterioration of society and poverty can have negative effects on a person’s mental health.
+I appreciated the insight that this novel has into the role that one’s nationality can play in a person’s identity, and how the deterioration of society and poverty can have negative effects on a person’s mental health.
 I wanted to love this book for the intelligent dialogue about identity, but I found myself struggling to get through it.
 The story moves at a snail’s pace and is bogged down by random character’s stories in order to establish the setting or a plot device later on in the story.